 35. What is the normal distribution of data?

-Answer: Most datasets follow a normal distribution, which is a bell curve (shaped like a bell) depicting probability distribution.
+Most datasets follow a normal distribution, a bell curve (shaped like a bell) depicting probability distribution.
 The normal distribution is symmetric about the mean.
-This means that the data around the mean value occur more frequently than the data far from the mean.
+This means that the data around the mean value occur more frequently than far from the mean.
 Some examples of a normal distribution are human height, age of people, and marks in an exam.

-36. Why are statistics important for data science?
+36. Why are statistics vital for data science?

-Answer: Statistics provide fundamental tools and techniques to get deeper insights into the data.
+Statistics provide fundamental tools and techniques to get deeper insights into the data.
 It also helps us to quantify and analyze data uncertainty with consistent results.
-Statistics is used in several stages of data science, namely problem definition, data acquisition, data exploration, analysis, modelling, validation, and reporting.
+Statistics is used in several stages of data science, namely problem definition, data acquisition, data exploration, analysis, modeling, validation, and reporting.

 37. Do you know about covariance and correlation?